ansible/ansible/docs/docsite/rst/user_guide/playbooks_debugger.rst

 .. note::
-     This is a backwards compatible method, to match Ansible versions before 2.5, and may be remoevd in a future release
+     This is a backwards compatible method, to match Ansible versions before 2.5, and may be removed in a future release

 To use the ``debug`` strategy, change the ``strategy`` attribute like this::